xyproto/algernon/README.md

     User/permission functions that are exposed to Lua scripts
     ---------------------------------------------------------

-	// Check if the current user has "user rights", returns bool
+	// Check if the current user has "user" rights UserRights() -> bool
-	// Takes no arguments
-	UserRights

-	// Check if the given username exists, returns bool
+	// Check if the given username exists
-	// Takes a username
-	HasUser
+	HasUser(string) -> bool

-	// Get the value from the given boolean field, returns bool
+	// Get the value from the given boolean field
 	// Takes a username and fieldname
-	BooleanField
+	BooleanField(string, string) -> bool

-	// Save a value as a boolean field, returns nothing
+	// Save a value as a boolean field
-	// Takes a username, fieldname and boolean value SetBooleanField
+	// Takes a username, fieldname and boolean value SetBooleanField(string, string, bool)

-	// Check if a given username is confirmed, returns a bool
+	// Check if a given username is confirmed IsConfirmed(string) -> bool
-	// Takes a username
-	IsConfirmed

-	// Check if a given username is logged in, returns a bool
+	// Check if a given username is logged in IsLoggedIn(string) -> bool
-	// Takes a username
-	IsLoggedIn

-	// Check if the current user has "admin rights", returns a bool
+	// Check if the current user has "admin rights" AdminRights() -> bool
-	// Takes no arguments.
-	AdminRights

-	// Check if a given username is an admin, returns a bool
+	// Check if a given username is an admin IsAdmin(string) -> bool
-	// Takes a username
-	IsAdmin

-	// Get the username stored in a cookie, or an empty string
+	// Get the username stored in a cookie, or an empty string UsernameCookie() -> string
-	// Takes no arguments
-	UsernameCookie

-	// Store the username in a cookie, returns true if successful
+	// Store the username in a cookie, returns true if successful SetUsernameCookie(string) -> bool
-	// Takes a username
-	SetUsernameCookie

-	// Get the username stored in a cookie, or an empty string
-	// Takes no arguments
-	AllUsernames
+    // Get a table containing all usernames AllUsernames() -> table

-	// Get the email for a given username, or an empty string
+	// Get the email for a given username, or an empty string Email(string) -> string
-	// Takes a username
-	Email

-	// Get the password hash for a given username, or an empty string
+	// Get the password hash for a given username, or an empty string PasswordHash(string) -> string
-	// Takes a username
-	PasswordHash

 	// Get all unconfirmed usernames
-	// Takes no arguments
-	AllUnconfirmedUsernames
+	AllUnconfirmedUsernames() -> table

 	// Get a confirmation code that can be given to a user, or an empty string
 	// Takes a username
-	ConfirmationCode
+	ConfirmationCode(string) -> string

-	// Add a user to the list of unconfirmed users, returns nothing
+	// Add a user to the list of unconfirmed users
-	// Takes a username and a confirmation code AddUnconfirmed
+	// Takes a username and a confirmation code AddUnconfirmed(string, string)

-	// Remove a user from the list of unconfirmed users, returns nothing
+	// Remove a user from the list of unconfirmed users
 	// Takes a username
-	RemoveUnconfirmed
+	RemoveUnconfirmed(string)

-	// Mark a user as confirmed, returns nothing
+	// Mark a user as confirmed
 	// Takes a username
-	MarkConfirmed
+	MarkConfirmed(string)

-	// Removes a user, returns nothing
+	// Removes a user
 	// Takes a username
-	RemoveUser
+	RemoveUser(string)

-	// Make a user an admin, returns nothing
+	// Make a user an admin
 	// Takes a username
-	SetAdminStatus
+	SetAdminStatus(string)

-	// Make an admin user a regular user, returns nothing
+	// Make an admin user a regular user
 	// Takes a username
-	RemoveAdminStatus
+	RemoveAdminStatus(string)

-	// Add a user, returns nothing
+	// Add a user
-	// Takes a username, password and email
+	// Takes a username, password and email AddUser(string, string, string)
-	AddUser

-	// Set a user as logged in on the server (not cookie), returns nothing
+	// Set a user as logged in on the server (not cookie)
 	// Takes a username
-	SetLoggedIn
+	SetLoggedIn(string)

-	// Set a user as logged out on the server (not cookie), returns nothing
+	// Set a user as logged out on the server (not cookie)
 	// Takes a username
-	SetLoggedOut
+	SetLoggedOut(string)

-	// Log in a user, both on the server and with a cookie.
-Returns nothing
+	// Log in a user, both on the server and with a cookie
 	// Takes a username
-	Login
+	Login(string)

-	// Logs out a user, on the server (which is enough).
-Returns nothing
+	// Logs out a user, on the server (which is enough)
 	// Takes a username
-	Logout
+	Logout(string)

-	// Get the current username, from the cookie
+	// Get the current username, from the cookie Username() -> string
-	// Takes nothing
-	Username

 	// Get the current cookie timeout
 	// Takes a username
-	CookieTimeout
+	CookieTimeout(string) -> number

 	// Set the current cookie timeout
-	// Takes a timeout number, measured in seconds SetCookieTimeout
+	// Takes a timeout number, measured in seconds SetCookieTimeout(number)

-	// Get the current password hashing algorithm (bcrypt, bcrypt+ or sha256)
+	// Get the current password hashing algorithm (bcrypt, bcrypt+ or sha256) PasswordAlgo() -> string
-	// Takes nothing
-	PasswordAlgo

 	// Set the current password hashing algorithm (bcrypt, bcrypt+ or sha256)
 	// Takes a string
-	SetPasswordAlgo
+	SetPasswordAlgo(string)

-	// Hash the password, returns a string
+	// Hash the password
-	// Takes a username and password (username can be used for salting) HashPassword
+	// Takes a username and password (username can be used for salting) HashPassword(string, string) -> string

-	// Check if a given username and password is correct, returns a bool
+	// Check if a given username and password is correct
 	// Takes a username and password
-	CorrectPassword
+	CorrectPassword(string) -> bool

-	// Checks if a confirmation code is already in use, returns a bool
+	// Checks if a confirmation code is already in use
 	// Takes a confirmation code
-	AlreadyHasConfirmationCode
+	AlreadyHasConfirmationCode(string) -> bool

-	// Find a username based on a given confirmation code, or returns an empty string
+	// Find a username based on a given confirmation code,
-	// Takes a confirmation code
+    // or returns an empty string.
+Takes a confirmation code FindUserByConfirmationCode(string) -> string
-	FindUserByConfirmationCode

-	// Mark a user as confirmed, returns nothing
+	// Mark a user as confirmed
 	// Takes a username
-	Confirm
+	Confirm(string)

 	// Mark a user as confirmed, returns true if it worked out
 	// Takes a confirmation code
-	ConfirmUserByConfirmationCode
+	ConfirmUserByConfirmationCode(string) -> bool

 	// Set the minimum confirmation code length
-	// Takes the minimum number of characters SetMinimumConfirmationCodeLength
+	// Takes the minimum number of characters SetMinimumConfirmationCodeLength(number)

-	// Generates and returns a unique confirmation code, or an empty string
+	// Generates and returns a unique confirmation code, or an empty string GenerateUniqueConfirmationCode() -> string
-	// Takes no parameters
-	ConfirmUserByConfirmationCode
 ~~~

 General information